Skip to main content

 -H "Content-Type: application/json" \

--d '{"query": "select: * | from: project_logs('"'<YOUR_PROJECT_ID>'"') | filter: tags includes '"'triage'"'"}'
+-d '{"query": "SELECT * FROM project_logs('"'<YOUR_PROJECT_ID>'"') WHERE tags INCLUDES '"'triage'"'"}'

 The API accepts these parameters:

-query (required): your BTQL query string
+• query (required): your SQL query string

 For correct day boundaries, set tz_offset to match your timezone.
 For example, use 480 for US Pacific Standard Time.